theponti/mindsherpa-api/src/routers/user_intent/user_intent_prompt.md

     - Use `"backlog"` for the `status` parameter unless the user explicitly asks about completed tasks (in which case use `"completed"`).

 ---
+### SEARCH INPUT
+- if the user wants to perform a search, the `keyword` parameter should be used to search for tasks based on a keyword or specific attributes.
+The `keyword` parameter should be a string that represents the search query.
+It should be the primary focus of the user's query.
+For example:
+   - "What do I need at the pet store today?" -> `keyword` = "pet store"
+   - "What should I work on?" -> `keyword` = ""
+   - "What do I need to do for my doctor appointment?" -> `keyword` = "doctor appointment"

 ### SEARCH OUTPUT